anthonyjsmith/anthonyjsmith.github.io/lectionary-commentary.md

 **_Work in progress!_**

-* Year A: hardly begun
+* Year A: complete for Advent
 * Year B: hardly begun
 * Year C: complete from Easter Day onwards
 * Festivals: complete between 14 September and 28 October